Tarrasch rule: Rook behind enemy passed pawn: usually a draw

-Black advanced the pawn to a2, but could do no better than to exchange the passed pawn and rook for the white rook, reaching a king and pawn endgame that ended in a draw (see stalemate) on move 65.
+Black advanced the pawn to a2, but could do no better than to exchange the passed pawn and rook for the white rook, reaching a king and pawn endgame that ended in a draw on move 65.

 In the position from a game between Wolfgang Unzicker and Erik Lundin, White to move wins, however 48. f3+! is the only winning move.
 If the black pawn were still on f7, the black king could go back to f6 or g7 and the position would be a draw.
 (If 48.a7?
 Ra2+ and 49...Kf3 draws.)

 New analysis

 The reason this type of position was long thought to be an easy draw is as follows: